Research / Strategy

 Branding

-Our challenge was creating a logo to reflect the Feedback solution: an output of surplus food could be rerouted as an input for addressing hunger, creating an ongoing feedback loop.
+Our challenge was creating a logo to reflect the Feedback solution: an output of surplus food could be rerouted as input for addressing hunger, creating an ongoing feedback loop.
 We did several brainstorming sessions and numerous versions.
-The logo reflected our vision: whether you’re donating or receiving food, the experience should be easy, rewarding and make all those involved happy.
+The logo reflected our vision: whether you’re donating or receiving food, the experience should be easy and rewarding and make everyone involved happy.

 The branding group had a brainstorming session for the Feedback logo.
 My teammate Kim Vradenburg and I developed the initial logo concepts in Sketch, and I created the final logo using Illustrator.